Kelisei/Kelisei/README.md

 <h1 align="left">Hi 💪!
-My name is Francisco Percara and I'm a Computer science studente, from Argentina</h1>
+My name is Francisco Percara and I'm a Computer science student, from Argentina</h1>

 ###